Should I study PRINCE2 or CAPM?

 Likewise, if you decide to study CAPM, use it as a stepping stone in order to build up your experience and project management hours to eventually gain a PMP certification.
 He higher you are able to travel on the project management certification ladder, the better.

 Then again, if you study both PRINCE2 and CAPM, you will have a world of options available to you.
 One can never be over-certified.
-Especially when you are looking to make a name for yourself as you start on your journey as a new Project Manager.
+Especially when you are looking to make a name for yourself as you start your project manager career.